How selling more to your core customer will help your business grow

 We’ve written before on this process because it’s important.
 You can’t sell more to your core customers if you don’t know who they are!
-Remember, you’re looking for customers who you can sell to at maximum profit.
-The ones with the potential to fuel your economic engine of growth.
+Remember, you’re looking for customers who you can sell to at maximum profit—the ones with the potential to fuel your economic engine of growth.

 At Peer 1, we decided to make this a priority – calling it Project Challenger.
 The title was deliberate.
-We wanted to be a challenger brand to Rackspace in the same way that Virgin Atlantic challenges British Airways.
+We wanted to be a challenger brand to Rackspace in the same way Virgin Atlantic challenges British Airways.
 Rackspace was stodgy and corporate – a bit like BA – whereas we wanted to take more risks and be irreverent in our marketing.

-So we put our collective heads together to work out who was buying from us at a maximum profit and their personas.
+So we put our collective heads together to determine who was buying from us at a maximum profit and their personas.
 Eventually, we arrived at a detailed profile.
 They were customers who had the potential to or were already spending at least $10,000 per month with us.
 They were eCommerce businesses and were likely to buy a VMware stack.
 It didn’t matter what industry.
 They all shared these characteristics.